kaleababayneh/veya/README.md

 3. Pay by FAST from Ziraat or VakıfBank with the reference shown, then press **I have sent the transfer**.
 4. In Gmail open the bank's receipt, choose *Show original* → *Download original*, and drop the `.eml`.
 Claim when the proof is ready.

-No Turkish bank account?
-Open a settled trade, or post an offer from the **Sell** tab.

 ## Stellar integrations